As long as Donald Trump is US President, which will be at least through 2020, it may not even be necessary to do any more economic analysis.

 Think of it this way: If America were a socialist nation, we would be using most of our tax dollars to create and sustain "government-provided goods and services" to the masses.

-Even our long-running national safety net money (aka “entitlements”) - which has been part of the U.S. economy (Medicare, Medicaid, food stamps, etc.) since the mid-20th Century - and has funneled commoner tax dollars directly to the “big corporate” private sector.
+Even our long-running national safety net money (aka “entitlements”) - which has been part of the U.S. economy (Medicare, Medicaid, food stamps, etc.) since the mid-20th Century - and has almost solely funneled commoner tax dollars directly to the “big corporate” private sector.

 Confused?
 Answer this question: Name one government-run food provider or government-run health care provider (other than the VA) that receives even small amounts of tax dollars for the direct provision of safety net good or services?